 Read the first part of this story here: When I Began My Adoption Journey, I Had Never Even Heard of Post-Adoption Depression

-After a lengthy, drawn-out and expensive process (our church helped us out financially and we held fundraisers), we began the adoption of a then-14-month-old Turkish-Bulgarian girl from eastern Bulgaria.
+To understand my post-adoption depression, this is the beginning of our journey.
+After a lengthy, drawn-out, and expensive process (our church helped us out financially and we held fundraisers), we began the adoption of a then-14-month-old Turkish-Bulgarian girl from eastern Bulgaria.
 Although the process began when she was only 14 months, we didn’t actually get her until she was two-and-a-half.
 That gives you an idea of how long, tedious and nail-biting this whole experience was.
 I didn’t know then that the adoption process itself was only the beginning of a nightmare.

 David and I finally got the green light to travel to Bulgaria to pick her up.
 We named her Olivia (again, a pseudonym), as her birth name would be problematic for her to have to spell and pronounce repeatedly here in the States for the rest of her life.
 Our visit to the orphanage that first day was quite pleasant.
 It was the most bizarre and exciting feeling to meet my child for the first time.
 The day after I was introduced to her, we went to pick her up.
 We were told very little, including information about her potty training, which we rudely interrupted by snatching her away from the only home she’d ever known.
 There were so many questions we should’ve asked, but we felt rushed and overwhelmed by the whole process.

 Olivia sat in my lap in the orphanage director’s office and was very happy for a moment.
 Then the crying began.
 It wouldn’t stop.